linaro-its/aws2-wrap/README.md

 ## Contributing

 Contributions are more than welcome, particularly if you are able to expand on the test code.
-Please ensure, though, that before you submit a Pull Request, you run `make test` to ensure that your changes don't break any of the existing tests.
+Please ensure, though, that before you submit a Pull Request, you run `make test` to ensure that your changes don't break any of the existing tests and `make pylint` to ensure that the linter is happy.
+Please note that the CI/CD pylint test *may* use different pylint rules from your own local setup.

 ## Credits